Biswas014/Raw-HR-Data-Clean-Python-/README.md

 # Cleaning Messy HR Data (Python)

-Created a data cleaning project using Pandas to transform a messy and inconsistent HR dataset into a clean dataset that is ready for further analysis.
+Created a data cleaning project using Pandas and Numpy to transform a messy and inconsistent HR dataset into a clean dataset that is ready for further analysis.

 ## Tech Stack Used
 •	Python – Programming language